sawfiz/Etch-A-Sketch/README.md

 ### JS
 - Generation random color
 - Adding eventlistner to an array of items as each item is being created
+#### Revisit on 2022-11-11
+- Refactor the code into 2 modules
+- Move all global variables into the modules
+- Fixed a bug when changing grid size, and click on Cancel, the grid size range and text should revert to current grid size

 ## To do
 - How to add a favicon